christophercampbell/dseq/README.md

 # desq

-Decentralized byte sequencer built with cometbft & zkevm-data-stream that produces identical sequence of bytes from distributed uncoordinated producers.
+A decentralized byte sequencer built with cometbft & zkevm-data-stream that produces a uniform sequence of bytes from multiple uncoordinated producers.

 ![BFT sequencer](dseq.png)